-Lauder, Robert Johnson, Lionel Sosa, and millions of small business entrepreneurs who achieved the American dream; and] - [(B) identify the impact of international events, multinational corporations, government policies, and individuals on the 21st century economy.] - (18) [(19)] Government.
-The student understands changes over time in the role of government.
-The student is expected to: - (A) evaluate the impact of New Deal legislation on the historical roles of state and federal government; - (B) explain constitutional issues raised by federal government policy changes during times of significant events, including World War I, the Great Depression, World War II, the 1960s, and September 11, 2001 9/11; - (C) describe the effects of political scandals, including Teapot Dome, Watergate, and Bill Clinton's impeachment, on the views of U.S. citizens concerning trust in the federal government and its leaders; and - (D) discuss the role of contemporary government legislation in the private and public sectors such as the Community Reinvestment Act of 1977, USA PATRIOT Act of 2001, and the American Recovery and Reinvestment Act of 2009 [: and] - [(E) evaluate the pros and cons of U.S. participation in international organizations and treaties.] - (19) [(20)] Government.
+- (A) evaluate the impact of New Deal legislation on the historical roles of state and federal government; - (B) explain constitutional issues raised by federal government policy changes during times of significant events, including World War I, the Great Depression, World War II, the 1960s, and September 11, 2001; - (C) describe the effects of political scandals, including Teapot Dome, Watergate, and Bill Clinton's impeachment, on the views of U.S. citizens concerning trust in the federal government and its leaders; and - (D) describe the role of contemporary government legislation in the private and public sectors such as the Community Reinvestment Act of 1977, USA PATRIOT Act of 2001, and the American Recovery and Reinvestment Act of 2009. - (19) Government.
 The student understands the changing relationships among the three branches of the federal government.
-The student is expected to: - (A) describe the impact of events such as the Gulf of Tonkin Resolution and the War Powers Act on the relationship between the legislative and executive branches of government; and - (B) evaluate the impact of relationships among the legislative, executive, and judicial branches of government, including Franklin D. Roosevelt's attempt to increase the number of U.S. Supreme Court justices and the presidential election of 2000. - (20) [(21)] Government.
+The student is expected to: - (A) describe the impact of events such as the Gulf of Tonkin Resolution and the War Powers Act on the relationship between the legislative and executive branches of government; and - (B) evaluate the impact of relationships among the legislative, executive, and judicial branches of government, including Franklin D. Roosevelt's attempt to increase the number of U.S. Supreme Court justices and the presidential election of 2000. - (20) Government.
 The student understands the impact of constitutional issues on American society.
-The student is expected to: - (A) analyze the effects of landmark U.S. Supreme Court decisions, including [Brown v.
-Board of Education, and other U.S. Supreme Court decisions such as] Plessy v.
+The student is expected to: - (A) analyze the effects of landmark U.S. Supreme Court decisions, including Plessy v.
 Ferguson, Brown v.
 Board of Education, Hernandez v.
 Texas, Tinker v.
 Des Moines, and Wisconsin v.
-Yoder [, and White v.
-Regester]; and - (B) discuss historical reasons why landmark constitutional amendments have been proposed and ratified from 1877 to the present. [the constitution has been amended; and] - [(C) evaluate constitutional change in terms of strict construction versus judicial interpretation.] - (21) [(22)] Citizenship.
+Yoder; and - (B) explain why landmark constitutional amendments have been proposed and ratified from 1877 to the present. - (21) Citizenship.
 The student understands the concept of American exceptionalism as identified by Alexis de Tocqueville.
-The student is expected to: - (A) discuss [Alexis de Tocqueville's five] values crucial to America's success as a constitutional republic , including [:] liberty, egalitarianism, individualism, populism, and laissez-faire; and

-- (B) describe how the American values [identified by Alexis de Tocqueville] are different and unique from those of other nations . [:and] - [(C) describe U.S. citizens as people from numerous places throughout the world who hold a common bond in standing for certain self-evident truths.] - (22) [(23)] Citizenship.
-The student understands the promises of the Declaration of Independence and the protections of the U.S. Constitution and the Bill of Rights efforts to expand the democratic process.
-The student is expected to: - (A) identify and analyze methods of expanding the right to participate in the democratic process, including lobbying, non-violent protesting, litigation, and amendments to the U.S. Constitution; - (B) evaluate various means of achieving equality of political rights, including the 19th, 24th, and 26th amendments and congressional acts such as the American Indian Citizenship Act of 1924; [and] - (C) explain how participation in the democratic process reflects our national identity [ethos], patriotism, and civic responsibility ; and [as well as our progress to build a "more perfectunion."] - (D) summarize the criteria and explain the process for becoming a naturalized citizen of the United States. - (23) [(24)] Citizenship.
+The student is expected to: - (A) discuss values crucial to America's success as a constitutional republic, including liberty, egalitarianism, individualism, populism, and laissez-faire; and - (B) describe how the American values are different and unique from those of other nations. - (22) Citizenship.
+The student understands the promises of the Declaration of Independence and the protections of the U.S. Constitution and the Bill of Rights.
+The student is expected to: - (A) identify and analyze methods of expanding the right to participate in the democratic process, including lobbying, non-violent protesting, litigation, and amendments to the U.S. Constitution; - (B) evaluate various means of achieving equality of political rights, including the 19th, 24th, and 26th amendments and congressional acts such as the American Indian Citizenship Act of 1924; - (C) explain how participation in the democratic process reflects our national identity, patriotism, and civic responsibility; and - (D) summarize the criteria and explain the process for becoming a naturalized citizen of the United States. - (23) Citizenship.
 The student understands the importance of effective leadership in a constitutional republic.
-The student is expected to $[\frac{1}{2}]$ - [(A) describe qualities of effective leadership; and] - evaluate the contributions of significant political and social leaders in the United States such as Andrew Carnegie, Thurgood Marshall, Billy Graham, and [Barry Goldwater,] Sandra Day O'Connor, and Hillary Clinton [, and Hillary Clinton]. - (24) [(25)] Culture.
-The student understands the relationship between the arts and the times during which they were created.
-The student is expected to: - (A) describe how the characteristics and issues in U.S. history have been reflected in various genres of art, music, film, and literature; - (B) describe [both] the [positive and negative] impacts of [significant examples of] cultural movements in art, music, and literature such as Tin Pan Alley, the Harlem Renaissance, the Beat Generation, rock and roll, the Chicano Mural Movement, and country and western music on American society; and - [(C) identify the impact of popular American culture on the rest of the world over time; and] - (C) [D) identify and analyze the global diffusion of American culture through [the entertainment industry via] various media. - (25) [(26)] Culture.
-The student understands how people from various groups contribute to our national identity.
 The student is expected to: